Parameters by theme

 Parameters Values Description

-sort_by “string” This parameter allows you to specify the parameter by which your results will be sorted.
+sort_by “string” Specify the parameter by which your results will be sorted.
 The accepted values are: - story_count - earliest_story - latest_story - time

-sort_direction (ascending OR descending) This parameter allows you to specify the sort direction of your results.
+sort_direction (ascending OR descending) Specify the sort direction of your results.
 The accepted values are asc and desc.

 Common workflows